maketext/many-snap/README.md

-# many-snap
+# snapped

-Hello, I'm maker of many-snap, javascript scroll snap library, provides snapping slightly smooth action and can be use in ALL THE BROWSER.
+Hello, I'm maker of snapped, javascript scroll snap library, provides snapping slightly smooth action and can be use in ALL THE BROWSER.
 It's simple to use.
 Please read below the Documentation as small guides.

 runtime sample (not code supported) ~~> http://www.plusuniv.com